Wetsuit Maintenance and Preventing Wetsuit Rash

 Cleaning and Drying

 Always wash and dry your wetsuit as best you can after each dive day.
 Open cell suits need to be dried inside-out initially.
-This prevent the neoprene from sticking to itself on the inside of your suit.
+This prevents the neoprene from sticking to itself on the inside of your suit.

 Fixing Damage